atishagarwala/atishagarwala.github.io/_posts/2017-08-22-KITP-Qbio-thoughts.markdown

 (which incorporate themselves into DNA, and bide their time before inducing replication).
 He also talked about some experiments in chemostats where bacteria evolve phage resistance pretty quickly.
-Paul Turner talked about the use of phage in therepeutics, where they might be easier to "design" against bacteria (ie by isolation and experimental evolution), and can be used to both directly reduce bacterial number and more importantly induce tradeoffs that make them less harmful/easier to hit with antibiotics.
+Paul Turner talked about the use of phage in therapeutics, where they might be easier to "design" against bacteria (ie by isolation and experimental evolution), and can be used to both directly reduce bacterial number and more importantly induce tradeoffs that make them less harmful/easier to hit with antibiotics.

-Joshua Weitz talked a bit about analyzing data from ocean phage[^phageabundance] and modelling bacterial-phage coevolution.
+Joshua Weitz talked a bit about analyzing data from ocean phage[^phageabundance] and modeling bacterial-phage coevolution.
 Some papers of his are in the reading list below.
-There is some claim that stability in these models is helped by having some sort of block structure to the interactions; I need to go through and look at the modelling in more detail to figure out what is going on there.
+There is some claim that stability in these models is helped by having some sort of block structure to the interactions; I need to go through and look at the modeling in more detail to figure out what is going on there.

 Overall the basic facts about bacteria-phage systems, things like